molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Progressive Enhancement

-Progressive Enhancement is similar to Graceful Degradation, but turns the process around.
+<dfn>Progressive Enhancement</dfn> is similar to Graceful Degradation, but turns the process around.

 A website still has a set of desired features and a set of client requirements.
 But the implementation starts with a minimal set of features.
 A first version of the site has a low entry barrier because it only uses well-established technologies.